t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 * The server offers links and forms depending on the current state.
 The server can tell the client which operations are currently valid and thus help the client navigate the application state machine.
 The client does not have to have knowledge which operations are allowed in the current state or make a request just to find out that the operation is not valid.
 * The server offers links and forms depending on the client's access control rights.
 If the client is unauthorized to perform a certain operation, then the server can simply omit the links and forms for that operation.

-## A Priori
+## Knowledge

-Knowledge that needs to be shared a priori among all participants of a REST system.
+A client needs to have knowledge of a couple of things for successful interaction with a server.
+This includes what resources are available, what representations of resource states are available, what each representation describes, how to retrieve a representation, what state changing operations on a resource are possible, how to perform these operations, and so on.

+Some part of this knowledge, such as how to retrieve the representation of a resource state, is typically hard-coded in the client software.
+For other parts, a choice can often be made between hard-coding the knowledge or acquiring it on-demand.
+The key to success in either case is the use in-band information for identifying the knowledge that is required.
+This enables the client to verify that is has all required knowledge and to acquire missing knowledge on-demand.

+A hypermedia-driven application typically uses the following identifiers:

 * URI schemes that identify communication protocols,
 * Internet Media Types that identify representation formats,
 * link relation types or resource types that identify link semantics,
 * form relation types that identify form semantics,
-* variable names that identify the semantics of variables in templated links,
+* variable names that identify the semantics of variables in templated links, and
-* form field names that identify the semantics of form fields in forms, and
+* form field names that identify the semantics of form fields in forms.
-* optionally, well-known locations.

 ## At Runtime